funfair-tech/fun-wallet-docs/docs/guide/web-sdk/setting-up-the-sdk-with-project.md

 ## TypeScript Typings

 If you're using `TypeScript` please make sure you use all the typings the SDK supplies.
-As the SDK exposes the `funwalletsdk` on the window you should use the window object supplied by the `funwalletsdk`.
+As the SDK exposes the SDK on the window you should use the window object supplied by the SDK.
 This extends the `Window` object as well so you can use it for standard window calls.
-It also exposes full `web3` typings if you want to use the `window.web3` which is injected.

 ```ts
 import window from '@funfair/wallet-sdk/window';